jaredhancock31/quickstart-amazon-eks-cluster-resource-provider/docs/resourcesvpcconfig.md

 #### EndpointPublicAccess

-Set this value to false to disable public access to your cluster's Kubernetes API server endpoint.
-If you disable public access, your cluster's Kubernetes API server can only receive requests from within the cluster VPC.
-The default value for this parameter is true , which enables public access for your Kubernetes API server.
+Set this value to "false" to disable public access to the cluster's Kubernetes API server endpoint.
+If you disable public access, your cluster's Kubernetes API server receives requests only from within the VPC cluster.
+The default value for this parameter is "true", which enables public access to the Kubernetes API server.

 _Required_: No